Understand what is ulimit? How to set it? Which all system resources can be limited using ulimit control? and how to

-As you can see in above output, left column denotes parameters which can be limited using ulimit, along with their measuring unit and option to be used in braces and the last column shows current set value.
+As you can see in the above output, the left column denotes parameters that can be limited using ulimit, along with their measuring unit and option to be used in braces and the last column shows current set value.

 ulimit controlled parameters :

-See below list of parameters which can be limit using ulimit and their details.
+See below list of parameters that can be limit using ulimit and their details.
 The list is from man page and parameters are self-explanatory.
-Since this is bash built in; when you check manpage, you will see all bash commands.
+Since this is bash built-in; when you check the manpage, you will see all bash commands.
 You have to scroll that man page all the way to bottom (since its alphabetically sorted) to get to